scottcase3374/primetoolkit/README.md

 After removing a number of unused data items and methods, converting the primes collection from a list to a map and running without output to a file instead of console window in eclipse - runtime went from 1m 5s to 53s.
 The list to map conversion is part of some research into alternative data structs and also some checking into the use of soft/weak references in one or 2 places.

+After some further work where I switched from using Lists to Sets for managing the collection of bases - the run time went from 53s down to 19s.

-One very interesting performance observation is related to a "simple" difference.
+On a different note, one very interesting performance observation is related to a "simple" difference.
 - static final int TOP = 0;
 - static volatile int TOP = 0;
 - final int TOP = 0;